octanner/ios-team/common-patterns.md

 * Settings.app settings
 * In-App debug settings UI

-## Appearance.pattern — Initialize global appearance
+## Manage global appearance

-## Storyboard.pattern — Segues and initialization from storyboards
+## Segues and view controller initialization from storyboards

-## Keys.pattern — Organize dictionary & JSON keys
+## Organize dictionary and JSON key strings

-## StoryboardStyle.pattern — Use style names for font and color choices in storyboards
+## Use semantic names for fonts and colors in storyboards

-## Pluralize.pattern — Mix numbers and nouns and do it really well
+## Pluralize: Mix numbers and nouns and do it really well

-## Settings.pattern — Handle typed UserDefaults storage + security audit
+## Typed UserDefaults storage

+_TBD: mention listing stored items for security audit_

-## EnvironmentSwitcher.pattern — Change server environments
+## Switch environments and API servers

-## Debug.pattern — Access debug information for bug reporting
+## Access debug information for bug reporting

-## Optimistic.pattern — Update state as if the request worked, back out when error occurs
+## Optimistically update state and revert on error

-## TeamCredits.pattern — Give the team credit
+## Give the team credit somewhere

-## Screenshots.pattern — Automate screenshots in every language
+## Automate screenshots in every language

-## Demo.pattern — Automate video for store demo
+## Automate App Store demo video

-## Glacier.pattern — user data migration patterns, deprecation, etc.
+## User data migration and deprecation patterns

-## Error.pattern — Error handling and passing from low level to UI + translation
+## Error Handling

+### Logging errors effectively

+### Displaying errors to the user

+### Translating error messages

-## StateClear.pattern — Resetting state when task UI is dismissed
+## Resetting state when a view is dismissed

-## DemoUser.pattern — App Review account & faking user data
+## Demo user data for App Review and screenshots

-## OutstandingRequestState.pattern — State patterns for handling API request status
+## State patterns for handling API request status

 # As Needed